Brian Schimming elected Republican Party of Wisconsin chairman

-Political strategist and activist Brian Schimming has been unanimously elected as the new chairman of the Republic Party of Wisconsin, the party said.
+Political strategist and activist Brian Schimming has been unanimously elected as the new chairman of the Republican Party of Wisconsin, the party said.

-At its executive committee meeting Saturday in Steven Points, the Republican Party of Wisconsin also elected: Gerar Randall, vice chairman; Kathy Kiernan, second vice-chairwoman; Tyler August, secretary; Brian Westrate, treasurer; and Will Martin, member at-large.
+At its executive committee meeting Saturday in Stevens Point, the Republican Party of Wisconsin also elected Gerard Randall, vice chairman; Kathy Kiernan, second vice-chairwoman; Tyler August, secretary; Brian Westrate, treasurer; and Will Martin, member at large.

 People are also reading…